 On the other hand, if you carefully follow social media platform trends and can predict the way the tides are turning, then that should determine how you should invest or divest in a company like Facebook.

-If you can’t explain to someone in your own words what a particular company does at a most basic level, you should think twice before investing in it.
+If you can’t explain to someone in your own words what a particular company does at a most basic level, you should think twice before

 4. Do Your Research

 Does this mean that you have to have an in-depth knowledge of things like P/E Ratios and know each of the Executive Board members’ backgrounds?

 Not particularly, but the more you know about a stock, the better your decisions will be.